Mobilehome Rent Stabilization & Mobilehome Owner Protections Ordinance

 • Only one rent increase is allowed in a 12-month period, and it cannot exceed the allowable rent increase in effect for that period.

-• Mobilehome Park Owners shall offer to Mobilehome Owners a Rental Agreement.
+• Mobilehome Park Owners shall offer to Mobilehome Owners a Rental Agreement and prospective residents may cancel within 72 hours per Section 9.48.060(F)

 • Any party who violates the Ordinance is subject to an administrative fee not to exceed One Thousand dollars ($1,000).